1.A.4 The Transient Receptor Potential Ca2+/Cation Channel (TRP-CC) Family

 Alonso-Carbajo et al. 2017 reviewed the functions of these proteins in human vascular smooth muscle and cardiac striated muscle.
 The mammalian TRP superfamily includes at least 22 genes grouped into three major subfamilies based on sequence homology: TRPV (vanilloid), TRPC (canonical), and TRPM (melastatin).
 Three additional subfamilies (the 'distant TRPs'), TRPP (polycystin), TRPML (mucolipin), and TRPA bring the total number of TRP-related proteins to around 30.
 TRP proteins are six transmembrane-domain polypeptide subunits, and four subunits assemble in the plasma membrane to form functional channels.
 All TRP channels are cation permeable, and most are not selective for monovalent or divalent ions.
 However, TRPV5 and TRPV6, display specificity for Ca2+ ions, and TRPM4 and TRPM5 are highly selective for monovalent cations and impermeant to Ca2+.
 TRP channels are activated by stimuli including changes in pressure, temperature, osmolarity, and intracellular Ca2+.
 Fatty acids and receptor-dependent vasoconstrictor agonists also activate vascular TRP channels.
 Most channels assemble from four identical TRP subunits, but when multiple TRP subunits are coexpressed, heteromeric channels can form (Alonso-Carbajo et al. 2017).
 Over 75 structures of these proteins have been solved by cryo-EM (Madej and Ziegler 2018).
-The reveal a lack of an apparent general mechanism underlying channel opening and closing.
+They reveal a lack of an apparent general mechanism underlying channel opening and closing.
 Similarly, the structures reveal a surprising diversity in which chemical ligands bind TRP channels (Hilton et al. 2019).
 TRP channels in zhikong scallops (Chlamys farreri) are functional diversity (Peng et al. 2021).